 Immunizations, Background Check, Drug Testing and CPR Requirements

-Per the Oregon Health Authority and Oregon Administrative Rule (OAR) 409-030-0100, beginning July 1, 2014, health profession students will need to meet a standardized, universal set of administrative requirements prior to doing clinical training in Oregon.
+Per the Oregon Health Authority and Oregon Administrative Rule (OAR) 409-030-0100, health profession students will need to meet a standardized, universal set of administrative requirements prior to doing clinical training in Oregon.
 For most students, satisfying the requirements once will be sufficient for all subsequent clinical training experiences.
 The consensus requirements were developed with input from a wide range of training programs, clinical sites, and regulatory agencies.
 See the

 - Provide documentation of a blood test (IGRA), either Quantiferon Gold or T-Spot, within the past the past 12 months.

-If either test is positive:
+If your test is positive:

 Students with a past positive TB test must provide documentation of the positive TB test and, if not already completed, provide documentation of a baseline chest x-ray prior to the deadline.

-2. Measles, Mumps, Rubella (MMR): Documentation of one measles, mumps and rubella immunizations, or a titer indicating immunity.
+Documentation of two measles, mumps and rubella immunizations, or a titer indicating immunity.

-6. Influenza: 1 dose of influenza vaccine is recommended (not required) annually
+1 dose of influenza vaccine annually

 Students must pass 10-panel drug test and sign necessary authorizations.
 Screens will include testing for marijuana, methadone, opiates and phencyclidine.
 Other substances may be included according to current COCC policy.
 Additional testing may be required by practicum facilities at the student’s expense.